-At present, credit risk mitigation within the meaning of Article 192ff. of the CRR is applied in the following cases:
+At present, credit risk mitigation within the meaning of Article 192 et seq. of the CRR is applied in the following cases:

 Cash on deposit for loan commitments of Volkswagen Bank GmbH within the meaning of Article 197(1)(a) of the CRR.